 What are the key differences between intensive and extensive agriculture?

-What are the different types of intensive agricultural systems?
+What are the main types of intensive agriculture?

-What are some modern techniques used in intensive agriculture?
+What modern techniques are used in intensive agriculture?

-What are the environmental impacts associated with intensive agriculture?
+What are the environmental impacts of intensive agriculture?

-How can the environmental impacts of intensive agriculture be mitigated?
+How can the environmental impacts of intensive agriculture be reduced?

 What is the future of intensive agriculture?